joshdabosh/writeups/NeverLanCTF2020/README.md

 End: Tue, Feb 11 2020, 7:00 PM EST

 # Placing
-- Schools: 1st (max score)
+- Students: 1st (max score)
+  - I was 2nd in screenshots but I got the first place prize email
+  - Probably because the other team got DQ'd or weren't actually a student team
-- General: 32nd
+- General: 31st

 # Review
 This weekend I played in NeverlanCTF as the solo team `bosh`.
 The challenges were alright, although many of them were just guessing.